tutorgen/hpit_services/README.md

 ## Tutors in depth

-A Tutor is an HPIT entity that can send transactions to HPIT.
-A transaction consists of an event name and a payload.
+A Tutor is an HPIT entity that can send messages to HPIT.
+A message consists of an event name and a payload.
 The event name is an arbitrary string that defines what is in the payload.
-Plugins register to listen to transactions based on the event name.
-The transaction payload is an arbitrary JSON like document with data formatted based on plugin requirements.
-The kinds of transactions a tutor can send is definied by the plugins currently registered with HPIT.
-The HPIT server itself does not define what these transactions look like, however HPIT does package some plugins as part of it's architecture.
+Plugins register to listen to messages based on the event name.
+The message payload is an arbitrary JSON like document with data formatted based on plugin requirements.
+The kinds of messages a tutor can send is definied by the plugins currently registered with HPIT.
+The HPIT server itself does not define what these messages look like, however HPIT does package some plugins as part of it's architecture.

 For example the HPIT basic knowledge tracing plugin supports the following three events:
 * kt_set_initial - Sets the initial values for the knowledge tracer on the KT Skill.